abdulrahimhm78/abdulrahimhm78.github.io/README.md

 ## Executive Summary

-Senior Agile delivery leader with enterprise experience driving **predictable execution, flow efficiency, and delivery transparency** across complex, regulated, and multi-team environments.
+Senior SAFe Scrum Master and Agile Delivery Lead with a proven record of driving **predictable enterprise delivery, flow efficiency, and executive visibility** across complex, multi-team environments.
+I specialize in scaling delivery with metrics-driven execution and governance, aligning teams to business outcomes, and enabling leadership transparency—demonstrated through an Enterprise Agile Delivery Portfolio built for Fortune-500 standards.

 Operates effectively at:
 - Scrum team execution level